CosmicHorrorDev/subwinder/examples/README.md

 ### [Interactive](interactive.py)

-**Note: that searching this way is not trying to get an exact match like searching with a `Media` object would**
+**Note: that searching this way is not trying to get an exact match like searching with a `MediaFile` object would**

 This example covers: